drfailov/LaserGraver/README.md

 <img src="Photos/IMG_20210111_175132.jpg" height="150"/>
 <img src="Photos/IMG_20210111_175144.jpg" height="150"/>
 </p>
-Motor drivers have to be set for smallest possible microstep (64 microstep).

 - <b>D2: X DIR: </b> Direction signal for X stepper motor driver.
 Can be inverted in `Global.h` in line definition.